clemdevs/lazur/README.md

 How to run:

-You will need apache and mysql services running.
+You will need apache and mysql services running. &nbsp;
-Edit database variables inside `config.php` based on your mysql credentials to establish a connection, and make sure to have the database lazur created.
+Edit database variables inside `config.php` based on your mysql credentials to establish a connection, and make sure to have the database lazur created. &nbsp;
 Then go to create.php which will create the tables for the database.

 Project overview: